MarcialRosales/task-demo/README.md

 ## Launch task natively in PCF

-*Cloud Foundry* allows us to execute `Tasks` which are one-off jobs that are intended to perform a task, stop, and be cleaned up, freeing up resources.
+*Cloud Foundry* allows us to execute `Tasks` which are one-off jobs that are intended to perform a task, stop, and be cleaned up, freeing up resources:
+- A task is a command run in the context of an app (a process run against a droplet)
+- A task is only ever run at most once
+- A task can either fail or succeed
+- A task includes the command to start the process, disk size, and memory allocation
+- A task inherits environment variables, service bindings and security groups bound to the application
+- A task is a single-use object which can be checked for state and success/failure message
+- To re-execute a task, a new task must be created
+- A task is cancelable
+- A syslog drain attached to an app will receive task log output
+- Stdout/stderr from the task will be available on the app’s firehose logs
+- Tasks are always executed asynchronously
+- Tasks respect app, space, and organization level memory quotas
+- Task execution history is retained for one month

 Our task is a simple command-line Spring Boot application (`task-sample`) which we can launch it locally.
 ```